Deep-Spark/DeepSparkHub/cv/multi_object_tracking/deep_sort/pytorch/README.md

 # DeepSORT

-## Model description
+## Model Description

-This is an implement of MOT tracking algorithm deep sort.
-Deep sort is basicly the same with sort but added a CNN model to extract features in image of human part bounded by a detector.
-This CNN model is indeed a RE-ID model and the detector used in [PAPER](https://arxiv.org/abs/1703.07402) is FasterRCNN , and the original source code is [HERE](https://github.com/nwojke/deep_sort).
-However in original code, the CNN model is implemented with tensorflow, which I'm not familier with.
-SO I re-implemented the CNN feature extraction model with PyTorch, and changed the CNN model a little bit.
-Also, I use **YOLOv3** to generate bboxes instead of FasterRCNN.
+DeepSORT is an advanced multi-object tracking algorithm that extends SORT by incorporating deep learning-based appearance features.
+It combines motion information with a CNN-based RE-ID model to track objects more accurately, especially in complex scenarios with occlusions.
+DeepSORT uses a Kalman filter for motion prediction and associates detections using both motion and appearance cues.
+This approach improves tracking consistency and reduces identity switches, making it particularly effective for person tracking in crowded scenes and video surveillance applications.

-We just need to train the RE-ID model!
+## Model Preparation

-## Preparing datasets
+### Prepare Resources

 Download the [Market-1501](https://zheng-lab.cecs.anu.edu.au/Project/project_reid.html)